att-comdev/valet/valet_os/README.md

 As valet-openstack works in concert with OpenStack services, if heat and nova have been installed in a python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) (venv), valet-openstack must be installed and configured in the same environment.
 (A venv helps avoid instabilities and conflicts within the default python environment.)

-## Installing valet-openstack
+## Download

 valet-openstack is maintained in AT&T CodeCloud under the CloudQoS project, in a repository called 'allegro'.

 *Note: Apart from the repository name, the word 'Allegro' is no longer used.
 Use the word 'Valet' in place of 'Allegro' when referring to components.*

-Clone the git repository from AT&T CodeCloud, using a ``$CODECLOUD_USER`` account with appropriate credentials:
+Clone the git repository from AT&T CodeCloud, using an account with appropriate credentials. valet-os is located in ``valet_os``.

 ```bash
 $ git clone https://$CODECLOUD_USER@codecloud.web.att.com/scm/st_cloudqos/allegro.git